bitrise-io/devcenter/_articles/en/team-management/organizations/setting-up-onelogin-sso-for-bitrise.md

     weight: 29

 ---
-This guide provides step-by-step instructions on setting up Bitrise as a SAML application on [OneLogin](https://www.onelogin.com/ "https://www.onelogin.com").
+This guide provides step-by-step instructions on setting up Bitrise as a SAML application on [OneLogin](https://www.onelogin.com/).

-This requires:
+{% include message_box.html type="important" title="SAML SSO with Org Elite and Velocity plans" content="Please note that SAML SSO is only available for an Org with the [Org Elite and Velocity plans](https://www.bitrise.io/pricing).
+If you try to set up SAML SSO to an Org that has an [Org Standard subscription](https://www.bitrise.io/pricing/teams), the **Single Sign-On** tab will appear on the left menu bar in your **Account Settings** but you won’t be able to use it.
+Click **Upgrade to Org Elite** in the pop-up window to use SAML SSO in your Org.

-* A OneLogin Administrator.
+Since the SAML SSO feature is tied to the Org Elite and Velocity plans, if you decide to downgrade, you will lose this feature.
+All Org members will receive an email about the downgrade and you’ll have two weeks to re-upgrade to the Org Elite plan if you wish to use SAML SSO in your Org again.

-* A Bitrise Organization owner who is logged into the Organization (with [Org Elite subscription](https://www.bitrise.io/pricing/teams "https://www.bitrise.io/pricing/teams")) on [Bitrise](https://www.bitrise.io).
+"%}

 ## Before you start